Shipping Options for Sending Packages Home from Japan

 Yamato Transport’s International TA-Q-Bin service

-For a broader service area and a mid-range price option, you can use Yamato Transport’s International TA-Q-Bin service that allows you to ship parcels up to 160 cm and up to 25 kg, with rates divided by region.
+If you are just looking to ship single boxes (e.g., this isn't a full-on move), you can use Yamato Transport’s International TA-Q-Bin service that allows you to ship parcels up to 160 cm and up to 25 kg, with rates divided by region.
 Use this online calculator (English) to find out the price of your parcel.

 Here’s a rough idea of how much you can expect to pay for delivery to countries in Zone 1 and Zone 2: